Dianne is happy to work with teachers and respond to student questions.

-For author visits, real and virtual, inquire through the contact page.
+Inquire about details and pricing through the contact page.

 THE EIGHTH DAY SERIES

-- Setting and Research – How authors combine personal experience and familiarity with a physical setting with internet research to create a vivid and believable setting
+- Setting and Research – How authors combine personal experience and internet research to create a vivid and believable setting.
+Dianne shares examples and photos of in-person research (such as climbing a pyramid and planning a breakout in Central Park Zoo) she conducted in order to get her stories right.

 - Point of View – Examples of first, second, and third person POV w/accompanying writing activity